 Allow the group to discuss.
 There are many reasons.
 Most of them involve a lack of understanding because there isn’t much of a relationship.
 They might have a lack of common ground.
 They might be fearful of something that is different and new and prefer to stay in their comfort zone.
 They may even simply fear that they will lose social standing with their friends if they are seen with someone who is different.
 Help your students dig into these questions.

-12. Read Revelation 5:9, which is a song of praise to Jesus for dying to rescue people from every people of the earth.
+12. Read Revelation 5:9, which is a song of praise to Jesus.

 13. How did God show his love for you, even though you are different from him?

 Romans 5:8 says “God demonstrates his own love for us in this: while we were still sinners, Christ died for us.”
 Maybe ask the question, “How is God different from us?”